wjb19/arxiv_mining/README.md

 If you peek at these records, each element in the array gives some json describing:

-i) the input document, specifically the arxiv URL (as per the policy for working with arxi pdfs, found here : https://arxiv.org/help/bulk_data_s3)
+i) the input document, specifically the arxiv URL (as per the policy found here : https://arxiv.org/help/bulk_data_s3)

 ii) the page that the result comes from, specifically an image of the page